Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: Matching with Collinear Factorization

 \section{Matching with Collinear Factorization}

-The factorization formulae in eq.~(\ref{eq:eec-hadron}) and eq.~(\ref{eq:fac-x-space}, \ref{eq:fac-N-space}) do not require a strict scale hierarchy between $q_T \sim Q/2 \sin\chi$ and $\Lambda_\text{QCD}$.
-Nevertheless, in the perturbative regime $Q \gg q_T \gg \Lambda_\text{QCD}$, consistency between the TMD/JFR factorization and the standard collinear factorization implies that the TMDs and FECS admit matching onto conventional FFs.
+The factorization formulas in Eqs.~(\ref{eq:eec-hadron}), ~(\ref{eq:fac-x-space}) and (\ref{eq:fac-N-space}) do not require a strict scale hierarchy between $q_T \sim Q/2 \sin\chi$ and $\Lambda_\text{QCD}$.
+Nevertheless, in the perturbative regime $Q \gg q_T \gg \Lambda_\text{QCD}$, consistency between the TMD/JFR factorization and the standard collinear factorization implies that the TMDs and FECs admit matching onto conventional FFs.
 The perturbative twist-2 part of the TMD fragmentation function are obtained in~\cite{Luo:2020epw,Ebert:2020qef}.
-On the other hand, analogous to the observation in Refs.~\cite{Liu:2022wop,Cao:2023oef}, the FECs allow OPE onto energy-weighted collinear FFs as follows
+On the other hand, analogous to the observation in Refs.~\cite{Liu:2022wop,Cao:2023oef}, the FECs allow an operator product expansion (OPE) onto energy weighted collinear FFs as follows

-The matching coefficients $\mathcal{C}_{ij}$ is insensitive to the hadronic state $h$, thus can be computed from partonic FECs, and renormalized according to eq.~(\ref{eq:UV-renor}).
-After UV renormalization, the FECs are reparameterized by the partonic logarithm through replacement $\ln \frac{E_h}{\mu}\to \ln \frac{E_a}{\mu} +\ln z$, and matched onto energy densities $1/\xi d_j(\xi,\mu)$.
+The matching coefficients $\mathcal{C}_{ij}$ is insensitive to the hadronic state $h$, thus can be computed from partonic FECs, and renormalized according to Eq.~(\ref{eq:UV-renor}).
+After UV renormalization, the FECs are reparametrized by the partonic logarithm through replacement $\ln \frac{E_h}{\mu}\to \ln \frac{E_a}{\mu} +\ln z$, and matched onto energy densities $1/\xi d_j(\xi,\mu)$.
 The renormalization group equation governing the coefficient function follows directly from Eqs.~(\ref{eq:UV-RG}) and (\ref{eq:SIEC-OPE})